MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/data-dms.md

 Test an offline migration to determine whether the downtime is acceptable.
 If the restoration time is unacceptable, do an online migration.

 The following data migration type table shows source and target pairs to review with the migration team.
-Each pair includes a tool choice and a link to a related guide.
+Each pair includes a tool choice and a link to a related tutorial.

 | Source | Target | Tool | Migration type | Guidance |
 |--|--|--|--|--|